the-OmegaLabs/ppm/readme.md

 Plusto Package Manager is a hybrid package manager for Linux, currently supporting the `dpkg` format.
 We are conducting tests, and future versions are planned to merge various Linux package formats, such as Debian's `.deb`, Fedora's `.rpm`, and others, so that Plusto Package Manager will support a broader range of formats, offering better compatibility and flexibility for different Linux users.

 The **Legacy Version** of ppm had several shortcomings, which is why we are in the process of rewriting the new version to address these issues and enhance functionality.
-You can try the old version, they are in the `/legacy/` directory, Only can running on Debian-like linux distro.
+You can try the old version, they are in the `/legacy/` directory, Only can running on Debian-like Linux distro.

 You can also try the **Concept Version** to enjoying the latest feature, they are in `/new/` directory.
 Note: We have not tested this on all Linux distributions yet, so please report any bugs or issues